albrechtjonas/Java-Game-Snake/README.md

 ## How To Get This Game On Your Device

-- Download snake.jar file on your computer
+- Download Snake.jar file on your computer

 - Make sure JDK has been installed